amirhossein-haerian/kth-api/TESTING.md

   exit 0
   ```

-### `basic.sh`
+- **`basic.sh`**

-- This script uses cURL to access the monitor-page of your application, e.g. at http://localhost:3001/api/node/\_monitor.
+  This script uses cURL to access the monitor-page of your application, e.g. at http://localhost:3001/api/node/\_monitor.
 It expects the output to contain "APPLICATION_STATUS: OK".
 Otherwise the integration-test will fail.

   > Feel free to add some more simple integration-tests in this file.

-### `check-_paths.js` and `check-_paths.json`
+- **`check-_paths.js`**

-- The script `check-_paths.js` is used to fetch the list of endpoints from `_paths`, to ignore some special endpoints and to send a request to all other URIs of the application.
+  The script `check-_paths.js` is used to fetch the list of endpoints from `_paths`, to ignore some special endpoints and to send a request to all other URIs of the application.
 It expects the response code of every request to be **HTTP 401 (Unauthorized)** as long as no exceptions are defined in `check-_paths.json`.
 Otherwise the integration-test will fail.

   > Normally, you should use the file "swagger.json" to define all endpoints which the REST API should provide.
 The code in `/server/server.js` will parse this information to configure the Express.js server.
 At the same time, a special endpoint-list will be created which is made accessible via `getPaths()` in the code and `_paths` in the REST_API.
   >